Type to search

 As soon as you enter the complex you see the spectacular Stone chariot, the icon of Hampi, right in front of you.
 It was built out of multiple granite blocks put one over the other.
 The intricate carvings on the joins completely hide the crease giving an impression of a monolithic shrine.

-This is where we saw the overwhelming crowd that we were (not) missing till now.
-People thronged upon the stone chariot waiting for their turn to take multiple photos, while we continued our way to the main hall.
 We then entered the gate of the main Vittala temple.
 There were two temples here.
 One of these had the famous musical pillars, pillars that were used to create music.
 We spent an unexpected amount of time experimenting with our music composition skills on the pillars.

 Musical pillars of Vijaya Vittala Temple